Where are you located?

 What type of food are you feeding the puppy?

 We feel very strongly about keeping your puppy as healthy as possible and we feel that providing this premium, holistically formulated dog food will ensure your dog’s nutritional health and long-life!
 So many dogs and cats are acquiring serious life-threatening health issues through poor diet and vitamin deficiency.
-Paw Tree provides the optimum nutritional benefits for all life-stages ensuring good health and longevity for your Gratefuldoodles puppy, which is why we are willing to stand behind our health guarantee when you feed this specific line of holistically-formulated dog food only!
+The food we feed and recommend provides the optimum nutritional benefits for all life-stages ensuring good health and longevity for your Gratefuldoodles puppy, which is why we are willing to stand behind our health guarantee when you feed this specific line of holistically-formulated dog food only!

 How big will the puppies get?